cleverhans-lab/cleverhans/README.md

 examples using adversarial training.
 * more to come soon...

+## Contributing

+Contributions are welcomed!
+We ask that new efforts and features be coordinated on the mailing list for `cleverhans` development: [cleverhans-dev@googlegroups.com](https://groups.google.com/forum/#!forum/cleverhans-dev).
+Bug fixes can be initiated through Github pull requests.

 ## Authors

 The following authors contributed to this library (by alphabetical order):